Summer & Horse FAQ's

 "What are the limitations / requirements for height / weight on day rides and pack trips?"

-We have a weight limit of 240# which is strictly enforced.
+We have a weight limit of 240# for day rides and 225# for pack trips, which is strictly enforced.
 Children must be at least 4' tall and able to follow instructions.
 A short riding "test" may be required for some children.
 This is to ensure their safety and enjoyment.
 We feel strongly that a child's trail ride should be enjoyable and memorable for all the right reasons.
 If a child does not meet these requirements, a 15 minute "lead-around" in the corral may available.
 All children under 18 are required to wear a helmet unless a parent signs off.

 For pack trips 2 nights or longer, all riders must be in reasonable shape and at least intermediate riders.
 Riding level is determined by Pack Station manager and is based on type of riding and length of time you have been riding.